CarGuo/gsy_github_app_flutter/README_EN.md

 4、Be careful

->### Local Flutter SDK version  master v1.6.3 or more.
+>### Local Flutter SDK version  1.7.8 or more.
 2. Does the third-party package version in pubspec. yaml correspond to the third-party package version in pubspec. lock?

 ## Project Structure